Stefan-v-E/MixedMessage/README.md

 Git/GitHUB
 Visual Studio Code

-# Setup
+# How to run this script
-To run this project, install it locally using node and the file local:
+To run this project, download the respository to your computer.

-$ cd ../folder
+1. Download Node.js
-$ node MixedMessage.js
+2. Using a CLI like Command Prompt, navigate to the directory where "MixedMessage.js" is located, then run the command node main.js.